Paul Hamlyn Foundation - Youth Fund

 There are no deadlines.
 Applications are accepted on a rolling basis.

-The Foundation aims to reach a final decision on applications within four months of receipt.
+The Foundation aims to reach a final decision on applications within four to six months of receipt.

 Contact the Paul Hamlyn Foundation for further information.